Frequently Asked Questions (FAQs)

 In Person Payment:

 - In person at your local NTPC office or power plant.
-Our offices are currently closed to the public due to the COVID-19 situation.
-We are still available via phone during our regular office hours
+We are also available via phone during our regular office hours

 - In person at your local Co-op or Northern Store

 - Through your bank, either in person, by telephone or through internet banking

 - By mailing your payment to your local regional office or NTPC's head office

 Budget Billing: With the Budget Billing Plan, residential customers will have their annual power costs averaged into 11 equal monthly bills with a settle up bill produced in June.
 This provides consistency and predictability to help you plan your monthly budget.